 While we cannot add “teeth whitening” to the list of benefits vaping has over tobacco smoking we can offer up recent results of a study which shows that vaping is much less likely to stain your teeth.

 On a scale of one to ten concerning the dangers of smoking, discolouration of the teeth doesn’t rank too highly (not when you have a pulmonary disease and potentially cancer to contend with).
-It is, however, a known fact that smoking does cause your teeth to change colour.
+It is, however, a known fact that smoking does cause your teeth to change colour and smoking may may cause numerous oral issues.
 What about vaping though?

 According to research undertaken by British American Tobacco which has since been published in the AJD (American Journal of Dentistry) results show that tobacco cigarettes did cause significant discolouration whereas vaping did not.
 Due to the nature of the study, the results may only speak to short-term discolouration, (or not).
 Thankfully, early results (early because it appears that no-one has thought to look at this issue before) are very encouraging and if consistent will show over time that short and long term that vaping causes little to no discolouration on the teeth.